-Meal Plan Example: How to Create a Meal Plan for a Family of 4
+Meal Plan Example: Learn the Basics of Meal Planning for a Family of 4

 Follow along as we create a meal plan for a week!
 This meal plan for a family of 4 can be used as a meal planning template, or simply a meal plan example to help you see how to make meal planning work in real-world situations.